frabert/ogler/README.md

 Ogler is a VST for REAPER that allows writing video (and audio?) effects using GLSL, similar to what happens in ShaderToy.

+## How do I write shaders?

+If you have previous experience with writing ShaderToys or shaders in general, see the [Reference Manual](/docs/Reference.md).

+If you need an introduction to shaders, see the [Tutorial](/docs/Tutorial.md).

 ## Compiling

 You will need LunarG's Vulkan SDK installed and reachable by CMake.